Kay Pacha – (Kay Pah-chah) – The Middle World

 The goal is not a life where the arrow never fires.
 It is a life where, when it does, you know what you are looking at.

-If this reframe landed, the logical next step is knowing your specific arrows with precision, not just the general concept.
-The resources below give you that.
+If this reframe landed, the logical next step is knowing your specific arrows with precision.
+These INTI NAN resources give you the exact directions for your Enneagram type in Kay Pacha.

 Find Your Arrows